nickbianco/SimbodyEnzymeSandbox/README.md

 ## Dev Container

-To use the version of LLVM Clang installed in the container, update the `cmake-tools-kits.json` with the following entry.
+To use the version of LLVM Clang installed in the container, update the `cmake-tools-kits.json` with the following entry (see `.devcontainer/llvm-18-cmake-kit.json`).
 You may need to close and reopen the container for the changes to take effect.

     {
         "name": "LLVM 18 Clang",